 Embroidery Information

 For Japanese embroidery, names and non-Japanese words will be translated using Japanese katakana characters.
 Katakana is interpreted phonetically rather than literally.
 Most martial arts styles and other words will be translated using kanji characters which are interpreted literally.
-There are three different fonts available for Japanese and Chinese embroidery: "Kai", which has very structured strokes; "Gyo", which has free-flowing and connecting strokes; "Goth", which has a rectangular column structure.
-Korean is also available in two different fonts: "Gungsu", which has a scripted appearance; "Dotum", which has a rectangular column structure.
+There are four different fonts available for Japanese embroidery: JP KaiTi, which is structured and narrow; Kai, which has structured and formal strokes; Gyo, which has free-flowing and connecting strokes; and Goth, which has a rectangular column structure with sharp corners.
+Korean is available in three different fonts: Gulim, which is rectangular with soft corners; Gungsu, which has a scripted appearance; and Dotum, which has a rectangular column structure with sharp corners.
+Chinese is available in the traditional Chi KaiTi font, and is also available in all of the Japanese fonts if requested in the Special Instructions box when ordering.
 Please clarify any difficult pronunciation of names in the Special Instructions area, otherwise we will have to make assumptions.
 Other languages such as Greek, Hebrew, Russian and Arabic can be embroidered but translations for these languages will need to be provided by email in text form rather than in image form.

 Thru-Belt: This is our standard embroidery method which involves using a similar color thread for both the front surface and the back (bobbin) surface.
 This gives the back surface of the belt a consistent color, and the text or logo is in a mirror image orientation.
 The embroidery on the front of the belt is sharp and unobstructed, as it is applied on top of the construction stitches of the belt.
 Logos and multi-color embroidery have a more imprecise look on the back.
 There is no guarantee for the look of the back surface of the embroidery, since the back surface is where the top thread and the bobbin thread meet and tie off.
 If three or more colors are used in a design, a single bobbin color may be used rather than matching bobbin color.